-The physical properties of the encaustic skins became metaphoric for expressing what needs to be looked at in a different way.
-The letters I use are old family letters from the 30’s and 40’s during the Great Depression and the dust bowl days of Texas.
-These letters represent a period of suffering, loss and endurance in our country, and for me, the intricately-worked encaustic shrouds became metaphors for struggle and change.
+Encaustic is a medium that can be worked flat or sculpturally.
+One of its many attributes is it can retain any stress mark or scrape once it cools.
+It has an innate feature for documentation.
+These letters; represent a period of suffering, loss and endurance in our country, and for me, the intricately-worked encaustic shrouds became metaphors for struggle and change.
 Layers of wax literally cover up the past.
-Revealed, exhumed,manipulated,up-ended, exposed, all of these actions give me a sense of freedom, and the ability to step outside myself.
-Seemingly destructive to the surface, the peeling plays a positive roll in removing a build up and seeing what has been lying dormant.
+I peel them back to reveal a portion of what once was.
+Revealed, exhumed,manipulated,up-ended, exposed-all of these actions give me a sense of freedom, and the ability to step outside myself.
+Seemingly destructive to the surface, the peeling plays a positive role in removing a build up and seeing what has been lying dormant.
+It holds a stratum of time much like the earths core.
 The depth created working this way is jarring to me, confrontational,alluring and frightening.
 There is risk involved, but the presence of this relief work conveys a sense of resilience and life which keeps me returning.
-It speaks with a boldness and beauty which is also fragile.
+It speaks with a boldness and beauty that is also fragile.
 This opposition between image/content and material is the catalyst for the development of my encaustic relief series.
-This work continues to evolve as I find new ways to shed light on subjects I want to confront.
+This work continues to evolve as I find new ways to shed light on the past that enlightens and informs the future.